Cnly/cnly.github.io/_posts/2017-08-25-fix-system-hangs-xps-15-9560.md

     Aug 25 00:51:45 <hidden> kernel: [    2.973718] Console: switching to colour frame buffer device 240x67
     Aug 25 00:51:45 <hidden> kernel: [    2.973734] i915 0000:00:02.0: fb0: inteldrmfb frame buffer device

 It seems that the nVidia card is being initialized during kernel boot.
 So I tried disallowing this by adding `nouveau.modeset=0` to the grub command line.
 And things are fixed.
+Also, things still worked after I restored TLP config to defaults.

 However, I still don't know how exactly things worked...
 Hopefully they'll be clearer as time pass by.:)